Netherlands in the Eurovision Song Contest 1994: At Eurovision

-The contest was broadcast in the Netherlands on Nederland 3 with commentary by Willem van Beusekom.
-The contest was seen by 3.6 million viewers.
+The contest was broadcast on Nederland 3, with commentary by Willem van Beusekom.
+The contest was seen by 3.6 million viewers in the Netherlands.
 NOS appointed Joop van Os as its spokesperson to announce the votes of the Dutch jury during the final.

 Voting

 Below is a breakdown of points awarded to the Netherlands and awarded by the Netherlands in the contest.
 The nation awarded its 12 points to Ireland in the contest.